 Statistical analysis.

 Bivariate Latent Growth models were used to examine the relationship between growth trends for the multiple physical outcomes.
 This model extends the basic univariate growth model, allowing examination of the association between individual differences at baseline (intercept-intercept association) between rates of change (slope-slope association), and between within-person, time-specific fluctuations around people's long-term developmental trends (occasion-specific residuals)(24).
-For the purpose of this study, we focus on correlations among the slopes, though summarize other relevant aspects of the models to provide context.
 Each growth model was specified using time since first measurement as the chronological metric.
 Individually-varying times of observation were used in order to account for variation in time of measurement across individuals.
 Models were run separately for men and women.
 Mplus (version 7) was used for fitting the models (25) using full information maximum likelihood (FIML) estimation to address missing data on the dependent variables under the missing at random (MAR) assumption.
 Parameter estimates were estimated using MLR (26, 27).
 Syntax and output for all models are available at GitHub/IALSA/IALSA-2015-Portland.

 Combining estimates.—Results from the studies analyzed here have also been robustly combined to obtain a variance-weighted average effect using meta-analytic techniques (DerSimonian & Laird 1986).
 Unlike a typical meta-analysis of existing literature, however, our “integrative analysis” is less susceptible to publication bias.
 We used fixed-effects meta-analysis in STATA 11 to combine our independently obtained estimates and I2 to test for heterogeneity among them.
 Since the samples differ substantially in size, we use standardized estimates.